Mohammad Kaif: Early days

-As of July 2005, Kaif was one of the only five cricketers from Uttar Pradesh state to have represented India on international level.
-In 2009, the Indian team was well represented by Uttar Pradesh with as many as three regulars, Suresh Raina, Praveen Kumar and Rudra Pratap Singh in the ODI team.

-He was the captain of both Central Zone and Uttar Pradesh.
+As of July 2005, Kaif was amongst the few cricketers from Uttar Pradesh to have represented India on international level.
+In 2009, the Indian team had as many as three regulars, Suresh Raina, Praveen Kumar and Rudra Pratap Singh from Uttar Pradesh in the ODI team.
+Kaif was the captain of both Central Zone and Uttar Pradesh.
 He also captained the national ODI team in the 2005/06 Challenger Trophy in the absence of regular captain Rahul Dravid.

 International career

 Kaif made his Test debut in 2000 against South Africa in Bangalore soon after, and was selected in the first intake of the National Cricket Academy in Bangalore.

 His early international career was considered patchy, with the occasional outstanding performance backed up by ordinary batting.
 His most famous feat was helping India chase down 326 with 87* (off 75 balls) in the 2002 NatWest Series Final.
 The effort earned him his first Man of the Match award.

 In the series against Bangladesh in late 2004, he was named Man of the Series award for his consistency in all the three ODIs.

-Kaif earned himself a Test cap against South Africa while he was quite young at the age of 20, though soon later he was dropped from the national side because of some ordinary performances.
+Kaif earned himself a Test cap against South Africa while he was quite young at the age of 20, however he was soon dropped from the national side due to some ordinary performances.
 Kaif made a good comeback to the Test side against Australia late in 2004 scoring two half-centuries.

 He was a quick runner between the wickets and an excellent cover fielder, most notable for his agility and throwing accuracy.
 He holds the record for the most catches by a fielder in a World Cup match – four, against Sri Lanka in the 2003 World Cup at Johannesburg on 10 March 2003.